 (Katherine was very clever to speak last.
 Her testimony was full of technical inaccuracies, but the process did not allow anyone to point this out.
 Her comment about RFID readers embedded in the road that could read tags in her underwear was a high point of the afternoon for me.
 Obviously, it is not possible to read an EPC Gen 2 tag through a metal car and there is no company either using or planning to use RFID tags in Katherine’s underwear!

 Some of her other comments made no sense either – something about using RFID for remote video cameras to watch unfaithful spouses?
 What on earth is an RFID video camera?
 Why not just get one of the many cameras already on the market that works happily on an 802.11x network?)

-This committee is said to have been involved in this bill for some years, but seem to have very little knowledge of RFID or automatic identification in general.
+This committee is said to have been involved in this bill for some years but seems to have very little knowledge of RFID or automatic identification in general.
 I asked one of the committee members if she had ever seen an RFID label and she said “no”.
 Luckily I had some with me so next time she will be able to say “yes”.